 If you think your course requires ATAS clearance and you have not received this information, or you are not sure what your CAH3 code is, please contact either:

-- Postgraduate Research and Operations (for research students) by email: email@example.com
+- For research students: email the Postgraduate Research and Operations Office via email@example.com

 How to apply for an ATAS certificate

 If you are going to study a course that requires ATAS clearance, you must obtain your ATAS certificate before applying for your Student visa (whether you are applying to study in the UK for the first time or extending your stay).